fisnik-x/account-chooser/README.md

 ## License
-This PHP project is open source software [licensed as MIT](LICENSE).
+This PHP project is licensed under the [BSD 2-Clause License](LICENSE).